0xlisel/background-changer/README.md

 # background-changer
-A webpage with a background changer button
-Written in HTML and some JavaScript
+A webpage with a background changer button written in HTML and some JavaScript